aszepieniec/stark-anatomy/docs/faster.md

     return values
 ```

 Fast evaluation on a coset allows us to answer a pesky problem that arises when adapting the fast multiplication procedure to divide instead of multiply.
-What happens when the divisor codeword is zero in a given location?
-If the numerator codeword is not zero in that location, then the division gives a nonzero remainder and the entire operation can be flagged as erroneous.
-But there can still be clean division if the numerator is also zero in the given location.
+Where fast multiplication used element-wise multiplication on codewords, fast division uses element-wise division on codewords, where the codewords are obtained by applying the NTT to the polynomials' coefficient vectors.
+The problem is this: what happens when the divisor codeword is zero in a given location?
+If the numerator codeword is not zero in that location, then the division is unclean and has a nonzero remainder.
+In this case the entire operation can be flagged as erroneous.
+However, there can still be clean division if the numerator is also zero in the given location.
+The naïve fast division algorithm fails because of a zero-divided-by-zero error, even though the underlying polynomials generate a clean division.
 This is exactly the problem that occurs when attempting to use NTTs to divide out the zerofiers.
+We got around this problem in the previous part of the tutorial by using polynomial long division instead, but this solution has a *quadratic* running time.
+We want quasilinear!

-The solution is to perform the element-wise division one codewords arising from evaluation on a coset.
+The solution is to perform the element-wise division on codewords arising from evaluation on a coset of the group over which the NTT is defined.
 Specifically, the procedure involves five steps:
  - scale
  - NTT
  - element-wise divide